SuperMuel/so_insights/backend/README.md

 4. Install dependencies: `poetry install`
 5. Set up your environment variables in a `.env` file in the `backend` directory.
 6. Run the application: `poetry run uvicorn src.api:app --reload`

+# Authentication

+The SO Insights backend requires organization-level authentication for accessing most of its resources.
+This is done using the X-Organization-ID header in the request.

+### Authentication Flow
+SoInsights Administrators create Organizations and their access codes for the clients.
+Users receive the code and use it to login on the platform.
+Internally, the code is exchanged against the organization ID, which is subsequently sent in each request as `X-Organization-ID` header.
+We wrongly assume that the org ID can't be guessed, and dangerously use it for authentication.

+### Important Notes

+This authentication mechanism is not highly secure and is designed for demonstration purposes.
+Ensure that access codes are kept private.

+Future updates may introduce more robust authentication mechanisms